-6. Other useful information
+5. Other useful information

-Below is a (non-exhaustive) list of some other documents we have published that may help you understand the requirements of SSC D21.
-4
+Below is a (non-exhaustive) list of some other documents we have published that may help stakeholders understand the requirements of SSC D21.9

 Document Date RIIO-2 Sector Specific Methodology Decision - Gas Distribution.
 Our decision to implement a principle-based licence obligation (p.
 14) May 2019 RIIO-2 Sector Specific Methodology Consultation Annex: Gas Distribution .
 Our initial proposal to introduce a principle-based licence obligation (p.
 15) Dec 2018 Our report on vulnerable consumers in the energy market.
-This includes examples of good and poor practice relating to how suppliers are treating consumers in vulnerable situations.
-June 2018 Our enforcement guidelines describe how we use our enforcement powers, provide redress and remedies for consumers, and punish or deter breaches or infringements.
+This includes examples of good and poor practice relating to how suppliers are treating consumers in Vulnerable Situations.
+Our enforcement guidelines describe how we use our enforcement powers, provide redress and remedies for consumers, and punish or deter breaches or infringements.
 They also set out a number of actions we may take as an alternative to exercising our statutory enforcement powers.
-Oct 2017 Conclusions from an enforcement investigation into Ovo's compliance with obligations including SLC 25C (SLC 0 from October 2017) (the domestic Standards).
-Apr 2020 Conclusions from an enforcement investigation into British Gas' compliance with obligations including SLC 25C (the domestic Standards).
-Aug 2018 Conclusions from an enforcement investigation into SSE's compliance with obligations including SLC 25C (the domestic Standards).
-Jun 2018 Conclusions from an enforcement investigation into British Gas' compliance with obligations including SLC 7B (the non-domestic Standards).
-Jun 2017 Our 2016 Challenge Panel report .
+Conclusions from an enforcement investigation into SSE's compliance with obligations including SLC 25C (the domestic Standards).
+Conclusions from an enforcement investigation into British Gas' compliance with obligations including SLC 7B (the non-domestic Standards).
+Our 2016 Challenge Panel report .
 This panel explored how well suppliers had been embedding the Standards in their approaches to sales and marketing.
-Jan 2017 Conclusions from an enforcement investigation into Scottish Power's compliance with obligations including SLC 25C (the domestic Standards).
+Conclusions from an enforcement investigation into Scottish Power's compliance with obligations including SLC 25C (the domestic Standards).
 Jun 2016 Conclusions from an enforcement investigation into npower's compliance with obligations including SLC 25C (the domestic Standards).
 Jan 2016 Conclusions from an enforcement investigation into BES' compliance with obligations including SLC 7B (the non-domestic Standards).
 Dec 2015

-$^{^{4}}$ To note: whilst many of these investigations relate to suppliers, the principles and behaviours are similar.
+9 To note: whilst many of these investigations relate to suppliers, the principles and behaviours are similar.

 Our 2014 Challenge Panel report and open letter .
 This panel explored how well suppliers had been embedding the Standards.
 The report contains six key themes that may be helpful for suppliers to consider.
 Mar 2015 Our Consumer Vulnerability Strategy outlines what we expect of suppliers in embedding consideration of consumer vulnerability in designing and delivering their products and services in line with the Standards.
-In 2019, we will be updating the CVS to set our key priorities for the coming years in a new vulnerability strategy (CVS 2025).
+In 2019, we updated the CVS to set our key priorities for the coming years in a new vulnerability strategy (CVS 2025).
 Jul 2013 and 2019 update